varma41533/Flipkart-Mobile-Listings-Dashboard/README.md

 # **Which Mobile Features Matter Most to Customers?**

 ## **1. Introduction**
-This project focuses on creating an interactive dashboard using data collected by web scraping mobile phone listings from the Flipkart website.
-The primary objective is to analyze key trends in the mobile phone market, such as price distribution, brand performance, feature combinations, and customer engagement through ratings and reviews.
-This dashboard aims to help users and businesses make data-driven decisions regarding mobile phone purchases and marketing strategies.
+This project focuses on building an interactive dashboard using data scraped from Flipkart’s mobile listings to support a new mobile manufacturer entering the market.
+The objective is to analyze key market trends—such as price distribution, brand performance, popular feature combinations (RAM, storage, camera), and customer engagement through ratings and reviews.
+The insights generated help inform strategic decisions around product specifications, pricing, and positioning to ensure a successful market entry.
 ---

 ## **2. Objective**